k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/08_using_actors_in_boadway_flows.md

 By the end of this learning item you will:

-- Know which Actor's data types exist
+- Know which Actor's data types exist.
-- Learn how to edit the input and output arguments and link the Actors
+- Learn how to edit the input and output arguments and add the remarks.
-- Learn what are dynamic logic Actors.
+- Learn about different link types between the Actors.

 ### Actor Overview